thetotaljim/CenturyLinkCC/README.md

 >CenturyLink Coding Challenge: Github API

 Here is my response to the CenturyLink Coding Challenge.
 It uses Github APIs to get three levels of follower data when given an initial Github ID.
-This file was written using AngularJS, JavaScript, and HTML.
+This file was written using AngularJS, JavaScript, Bootstrap, and HTML.
 It was completed in an attempt to secure a position at CenturyLink.
 Thanks for checking it out!

 ## Requirements